There are 4 DAFM (Department of Agriculture, Food and the Marine) approved microchip databases. These are:

 If your dog is not with one of the 4 approved databases, you will need to initiate a transfer / new registration.
-All dogs need to be on at least one Irish database prior to being sold in Ireland, this is a legal requirement.
+All dogs need to be on at least one Irish database, this includes

 How to transfer / register

-As there is some administration involved, there is typically a charge
+Here are some links to the approved Irish databases and to start a registration / transfer.
+As there is some administration involved, there is typically a charge:

-- IKC – Registration forms – Form OS1 – Registration of overseas dog – cost approx €30.00
+- IKC – Registration forms – Form OS1 – Registration of overseas dog – cost €30.00

-This generally takes 1-2 business days, and subsequently your registration will appear on EuroPetNet if it did appear before.
+This generally takes 3-5 business days, and subsequently your registration will appear on EuroPetNet if it didn’t appear before.
 In all cases a certificate will be issued once this is completed.
 The certificate contains the information about what needs to be done to perform a transfer to the next new owner.